Place of activity of Brother Klaus and Dorothee Wyss

 The path of visions

-The Path of Visions is both a hiking trail and a meditation path and begins thematically in Flüeli at the birthplace of Brother Klaus and ends in the burial chapel in Sachseln.
+The Path of Visions, or Vision Trail, is both a hiking trail and a meditation trail and begins thematically in Flüeli at the birthplace of Brother Klaus and ends in the burial chapel in Sachseln.

 3.4 km | ca. 1h